lokeshkvn/GSoC-CPAchecker-Project/README.md

 ### Week 9 (July 10, 2018 - July 16, 2018)

-- Automated generation of testReport.html with serach and replace in report.html file
+- Automated generation of testReport.html with search and replace in report.html file
 - Added CI for unit testing of report in gitlab-ci.yml
 - Fixed slider error in error path section and external file section.